raygj/vault-content/enterprise/Vault Auditor Walkthrough.md

 Date range: 2020-10-02T18:02:13Z - 2020-10-02T18:19:03Z
 ```

-**note** Non-Entity tokens are tokens not associated with an entity, either as a result of a root token, orphan token or batch token creation (and usage).
+**note** Non-Entity tokens are tokens not associated with an entity, either as a result of a root token, orphaned token or batch token creation (and usage).